 This article is a translation of my Czech article “Lamelové zbroje ze Snäckgärde?”
 (Lamellar Armour from Snäckgärde?).
-The article was well accepted and was later translated to Spanish (“Armadura lamellar en la Escandinavia vikinga“) and Portuguese (“Armadura lamelar na Escandinávia Viking“).
-If you like my research, you can write me anytime or support me on my Patreon site.
+The article was well accepted and was later translated to Spanish (“Armadura lamellar en la Escandinavia vikinga“), German (“Lamellenrüstungen der Wikingerzeit“), Polish (“Pancerze lamelkowe w Skandynawii“), Hungarian (“Lamellás vértek Skandináviában“), Russian (“Ламеллярные доспехи эпохи викингов“), Italian (“Armature Lamellari di epoca vichinga in Scandinavia“) and Portuguese (“Armadura lamelar na Escandinávia Viking“).

 The question of lamellar armour is popular among both experts and reenactors.
 I myself have dealt with this issue several times and I have collected the literature.
 My research led me to virtually unknown finds from Snäckgärde, which lies near Visby on Gotland.
 These finds did not survive, but are described by priest Nils Johan Ekdahl (1799–1870), which is called “the first scientific Gotlandic archaeologist.”